 After graduating in modern languages from St. Andrew’s University in 1999, he worked for Brindisa, the renowned Spanish food importers, deli and restaurateur.
 During this period, one of the highlights was returning to Spain, to study the art of carving Jamón Ibérico.
 Alan reported this experience for BBC Radio 4's The Food Programme.

 Within a year he was outsourcing production and being stocked by selected Budgens, Waitrose stores, a clutch of independents and on ocado.com.

-By 2010, stewed! was available across the length and breadth of the UK, including 280 selected Sainsbury’s stores; and the range had grown to a six-strong family of premium, internationally inspired, grab-and-go stews, at the vanguard of the current one-pot meal revolution and at the centre of a barrage of relentlessly positive reviews and national press coverage.
+By 2010, stewed! was available across the length and breadth of the UK, including 280 selected Sainsbury’s stores; and the range had grown to a six-strong family of premium, internationally inspired, grab-and-go stews, at the vanguard of the one-pot meal revolution and at the centre of a barrage of relentlessly positive reviews and national press coverage.

-Alan was quickly recognized as a burgeoning cooking talent, with a particular specialism and understanding of the potential within the underrated technique of one-pot cooking; and has been responsible for giving stew a much-deserved, contemporary make-over.
+Alan was quickly recognized as a burgeoning cooking talent, with a particular specialism and understanding of the potential within the underrated technique of one-pot cooking; and was responsible for giving stew a much-deserved, contemporary make-over.

 A commission from Ebury Press to write the stewed! cookbook naturally resulted, and 80 Irresistible Stews and One-Pot Wonders was published in October 2010 to rave reviews.
 Now, the book is on its third print run with a makeover and name change; Ultimate One Pot Dishes has been available since October 2015.